 Frequently Asked Questions

-Add all the ingredients to make Biscoff overnight oats to a blender and blend until smooth.
+Add all the ingredients to make Biscoff oats to a blender and blend until smooth.
 Transfer the mixture to a baking dish and bake in a preheated oven at 350°F (175°C) for 20 minutes until puffed up and cooked through.
 Serve hot!

 Biscoff cookie spread is vegan friendly, and therefore a great option if you follow a plant-based diet.
 It is made using biscuits with added oil and stabilizers and does not include any animal-based products.
 But to be on the safer side, do check the label before consuming, as the ingredients might change over time.